kerk0100/BranchingOut/README.md

 ## Description of Next Steps

 * To improve the app, we would add more functionality to the map component, and make the app more robust.
 There are a few UX issues that can be improved.
-The way that the user posts a review could be moved to a different page, perhaps as a popup on the main feed page.
+For example, we choose a colour scheme that might not be ideal for someone with certain colour perception issues.
+We could implement a colour-blindness mode/button that would automatically convert the colour styling of the app.
+Furthermore, the way that the user posts a review could be moved to a different page, perhaps as a popup on the main feed page as this would increase the findability of our app.
 Also, the map needs to respond to where the user is located to provide a better experience of discovering local cafes. <br /> <br />

 ## List of contributions